Alex-wills/git_tutorial/README.md

 Testing
 The settings.TEST_RUNNER value has been deliberately overridden to core_app.setup_helpers.NoDbTestRunner which stops the typical django test database being set up and torn down when manage.py test is called.
 This is because, in general, Yobota apps should only be using the platform database for functional usecases

-## Private Repository
-The private repository is accessed by the option at the top of the requirements.txt file.
-If it goes away, look at an older version and reintroduce it.

 ## Configuration
 Using S3 for Static (served) and Media (uploaded) content